Friday, February 29, 2008

 I also know professionally any number of sexual offenders.
 I don’t like to offer much opinion on their recidivism, because I don’t have complete followup information on any of them.
 Some I know for certain to have reoffended.
 A very few – two in particular – I am quite sure have not reoffended, up to twenty years later.
 A few others I consider probable nonoffenders.
 Of those few who seem to be doing well, about half are no longer seriously attracted to their previous victim population, the other half remain attracted but have strategies to minimize both attraction and opportunity.

 The intensity is driven in part by our extreme disgust at adults who take sexual advantage of children.
 I only partly understand this.
 Physical harm of children or neglect of them would seem equally bad to me.
-While we certainly disapprove of those as well and try to consequate and discourage those behaviors, there is not quite the animus around this unless it is extreme.
+While we certainly disapprove of those as well and try to consequate and discourage those behaviors, there is not quite the animus around those unless they are extreme.
 Perhaps this anger is in counter-reaction to the minimizing of the damage that perpetrators try to sell us.
 Perhaps it is driven by instinctive taboos.
 But the energy is great.

 We are exceedingly cautious around previous offenders for good reason: they have enormous rates of reoffending over time.
 While claims that none of them will ever be safe are inaccurate, the idea is not based on nothing.
 Convicted sexual abusers of boys may average over two hundred victims each.
 Abusers of girls have fewer victims, but are more numerous.
 In the face of such numbers it is common for people to picture offenders as psychologically all the same.
 I have not found this to be true, and many researchers find important differences in the population.
 In particular, the intellectually limited seem to have personality differences compared to those offenders who are average in intelligence and above.
 This makes an intuitive sense.
 A developmentally disabled 23 year-old man who wants 10 year old boys as friends and starts to become sexual in the friendship is different from a 30 year old middle-school teacher attempting to seduce.
 The behavior as experienced by the victim may be equally traumatic over time, but the perpetrators are constructed differently.